InteractiveGL/vision6D/README.md

 # vision6D
-substitute for improvise to visualize 3D data
+substitute for improvise to visualize 3D data rotation and translation